Miluše Poupětová: Detailed art biography

 The subjectivity was disappearing gradually and more abstract pictures dealing with death and dying, the tragic life situations, appeared, namely in form of asphalt drawings and in the series of white pictures.
 The abstraction culminated in the series of pictures called The Heads where specific shapes encounter colourful abstraction, some pictures are inspired by natural mysticism and rituals dealing with the life cycle.
 The result is longing for the restoration of order reflected in the geometric figures.
 A series of pictures inspired by the Bible should be definitely mentioned in relation to her abstract art (Carpe Diem, 2009).

-Gradually, the painter included figures again, this time in new and intense colours and in form of templates where she deals with the relation of a man and a woman.
-The template figures behave as we would expect, they represent universal archetypes in the soul of everyone.
-She deals here with the importance of the individual fate within the world's anonymity.
+Gradually, the painter included figures again, this time in new and intense colours and in form of templates figures representing universal archetypes dealing with the relation of man and woman and the importance of individual fate within the world's anonymity.

 Miluše Poupětová has been also decorating musical instruments for many years, namely harpsichords.
 She decorated for example instruments produced by František Vyhnálek from Hovorčovice.
 These harpsichords are now in Prague, Budapest, Würzburg, Paris, Boston or Kyoto.
 She mainly makes copies of Flemish instruments form the 17th century and of French instruments from the 18th century full of flowers, birds, garlands and landscapes.

 The Flemish type of harpsichords is my favourite one, with very creative ornaments which never reoccur even though they create a style unity.
 They are always original, there are no two same instruments.
 They are painted in a calligraphic way, with paintbrushes of the highest quality.